tscpp/node-dependencies/README.md

 ## Features
 List of essential features.
 See [docs](https://github.com/tscpp/node-dependencies/blob/0.3.2/docs/docs.md) for all listed features and instructions.

-- Viewing tree view of all dependencies.
+- **Viewing tree view of all dependencies.**
+  The extension features viewing the whole tree of all dev dependencies, dependencies, and the sub dependencies or children.
-- Installing/deleting/modifying dependencies.
+- **Installing/deleting/modifying dependencies.**
+  The extension offers features like installing, deleting and modifying - changing version, changing dependency type, or updating dependency to latest master version.
-- Multiselection support.
+- **Multiselection support.**
+  When many dependencies are selected, you can delete, modify - updating dependency to latest master version, the items.

 ## Contributing
 Feel free to contribute.
 Read more at [CONTRIBUTING.md](https://github.com/tscpp/node-dependencies/blob/master/CONTRIBUTING.md).